Skip to main content

 For more explanations of the SQL syntax, please see the SQL reference.

 The default database is public.
-You can create a database manully.
+You can create a database manually.

 CREATE DATABASE test;